US sports compact: what you missed in the night in the NBA, NFL and NHL

 What you missed on the night in NBA, NFL and NHL

 Dusseldorf While most Europeans are asleep, the North American professional leagues are buzzing.
 What Happened That Night in American Football, Basketball, and Ice Hockey.
-Among other things today: Leon Draisaitl scores twice in the next Oilers win.
+Today, among other things: Tim Stützle with winning goal and brawl.

 #sports #compact #missed #night #NBA #NFL #NHL